 Starfighter

 Starfighter, written by Sparky Starks, falls somewhere between an arcade game and a simulation.
-Far more than a shoot-em-up game, Starfighter’s incredibly detailed scenario lends itself to a game that can be played for hours.
+Far more than a shoot-em-up game, the incredibly detailed scenario in Starfighter lends itself to a game that can be played for hours.
 Although a unique game, Starfighter has some similarities to Star Raiders, a 1979 game for the Atari 800 that was written by Doug Neubauer.

-Sparky Starks later wrote a version of Starfighter for the Atari 400/800 named Destiny: The Cruiser.
-A new name was required because Adventure International had already sold the rights to the name Starfighter to be used by the movie The Last Starfighter.
+Sparky Starks later wrote a version of Starfighter for the Atari 400/800 using the name Destiny: The Cruiser.
+A new title was required because the rights to the name Starfighter had already been sold for use by the 1984 movie The Last Starfighter.

 The goal in Starfighter is to pilot a spacecraft, the SC-78503 Starfighter, and destroy hostile enemy spacecraft.
 From a description in an Adventure International catalog: